 MOOC stands for Massive Open Online Course — a free online course available to anyone.
 They are similar to online courses in terms of teaching and learning methods videos, group chats, assignments and tests, but they do not generally provide academic credit for use in other traditional courses, nor will you have much (if any) interaction with the lecturer.

 The course content for MOOCs is developed by staff from prestigious universities delivered on major MOOC platforms such as Coursera, edX ,Futurelearn and Udacity.
 Universities from around the world have included their courses on these major MOOC platforms.
 The National University of Singapore, Trinity College Dublin, Harvard University and Massachusetts Institute of Technology (MIT) are just some of the leading global universities that have joined the MOOC revolution.

-Australian universities have also been developing their own MOOCs, with institutions such as the Australian National University, Monash University and the University of Queensland appearing on some of the global MOOC platforms.
+Australian universities have also been developing their own MOOCs, with institutions such as Charles Sturt University, Australian National University, Monash University and the University of Queensland appearing on some of the global MOOC platforms.